Testeh69/Sephard/readme.md

 ## 🧪 Usage

 Once running, SEPHERD listens for incoming requests and forwards them to the Ollama server.
-Ensure that the Ollama server is running and accessible at the specified endpoint (default: http://localhost:11434/api/generate).
+Ensure that the Ollama server is running and accessible at the specified endpoint (default: http://{adresse ip rasberry pi}:8080/sepherd).

 You can test the proxy by sending a JSON-formatted prompt using tools like curl or Postman: